 A well-placed kids night light can help ease fears of falling asleep, or cast just the right amount of glow for a feeding session or diaper change.
-When you buy a night light for your kids, make sure it’s easy to charge, has adjustable settings, and looks cute enough that it won’t freak them out and thus work against its own purpose.
+When you buy a night light for your children, make sure it’s easy to charge, has adjustable settings, and looks cute enough that it won’t freak them out and thus work against its own purpose.

 Way more than just a nightlight, this night light for kids also doubles as a sound machine, a speaker, and a two-way audio monitor.
 When used as a night light, parents can choose from a rainbow of colors to please the pickiest of kid sleepers.
 It's also an OK to wake clock.
 And an alarm clock.
 And parents can listen and talk to your child from another room through your phone to remind them it's bedtime.
 You can use it cord-free, but you do need to charge it regularly.

 You charge this unicorn using a USB, and change its colors with the remote control.
 It's made of silicone, so it won't break, and it looks cute as all get out.
 It will glow up to 12 hours on a single charge.